Treasury yields rise, U.S. stocks hit new highs; dollar weakens - Up News Info

 Article content

-NEW YORK — Treasury yields were extending their rise on Friday, while U.S. stocks hit new highs, mimicking gains in European equities, and the dollar weakened as markets relaxed a bit over fears of a slowing pace of economic recovery from COVID-19.
+NEW YORK — Treasury yields extended their rise on Friday while the three major U.S. stock indexes rallied to record closing highs, as markets relaxed a bit from fears of a slowing pace of economic recovery from COVID-19 that dominated trading for much of the week.

-The first sizable selloff in bonds in eight sessions reflected prices getting a bit lofty after a slew of mostly upward moves, which pushed yields down to a 4-1/2 month low on Thursday.

 “The downward pressure in yields from continual buying just frankly ran out of steam … at these levels,” said Guy LeBas, chief fixed income strategist at Janney Montgomery Scott LLC in Philadelphia.